worlddriven/documentation/README.md

 ## Why Now?

-### The Crisis is Real
-Open source faces a sustainability crisis with widespread maintainer burnout, corporate capture of community projects, and a democratic deficit in software that runs the world's infrastructure.
+**The Crisis is Real**: Open source faces widespread maintainer burnout, corporate capture, and a democratic deficit in software running the world's infrastructure.

-### The Infrastructure Exists
-GitHub and GitLab provide the technical foundation.
-The challenge isn't technical—it's governance.
-Worlddriven solves the governance problem.
+**The Infrastructure Exists**: GitHub and GitLab provide the technical foundation.
+The challenge is governance—which worlddriven solves.

-### Community Readiness
-Growing awareness of open source governance problems creates demand for solutions.
+**Community Readiness**: Growing awareness of governance problems creates demand for solutions.
 Contributors want meaningful participation, not just code submission privileges.

-### Proven Principles
-Democratic governance works in other contexts.
-Worlddriven adapts these principles for software development, creating accountability through transparency and shared ownership.
+**Proven Principles**: Democratic governance works in other contexts.
+Worlddriven adapts these principles for software, creating accountability through transparency and shared ownership.

 ## Get Started